gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

 title: Deploying to a DigitalOcean Droplet
 ---

-This guide walks through how to deploy and host your Gatsby site on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets/).
+This guide walks through how to deploy and host your Gatsby site on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets/) with Ubuntu and Nginx.

 DigitalOcean provides a cloud platform to deploy, manage, and scale applications of any size, removing infrastructure friction and providing predictability so developers and their teams can spend more time building better software.